 Housing costs in Linden are among some of the highest in the nation, although real estate prices here don't compare to real estate prices in the most expensive communities in California.

 When you are in Linden, you'll notice that it is more blue-collar than most other communities in America.
-38.10% of Linden’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Linden is a town of sales and office workers, transportation and shipping workers, and managers.
-There are especially a lot of people living in Linden who work in management occupations (12.66%), office and administrative support (10.51%), and sales jobs (8.73%).
+35.27% of Linden’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Overall, Linden is a town of service providers, sales and office workers, and transportation and shipping workers.
+There are especially a lot of people living in Linden who work in law enforcement and fire fighting (15.32%), sales jobs (14.13%), and management occupations (10.17%).

-Linden is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Linden does not have a public transit system used by locals to get to and from work.

 The most common language spoken in Linden is English.
 Other important languages spoken here include Italian and Spanish.